OSU-Bee-Lab/buzzdetect/README.md

    iii.
 Within the buzzdetect folder, click “open in terminal”

-3. Load the buzzdetect conda environment

-   i.
-Type `conda activate buzzdetect`
+3. There is a conda environment that has all necessary modules installed and configurations made.
+Load the environment by typing `conda activate ./environment`

    - If you get the error `CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'.`, run `conda init bash` and then rerun the activate command